humanmade/altis-dev-tools/docs/testing-with-codeception.md

 composer dev-tools codecept run
 ```

-This assumes you have tests in the root `tests` directory, or you've configured directories in your `composer.json` as explained above.
+This assumes you have tests in the root `tests` directory.
 Check the [Advanced usage](#advanced-usage) section below for command parameters and options.

 ### Advanced usage